-According to agencies responding to the survey, the average number of one-way client trips made last year was 17,488.
+According to agencies responding to the survey, the average number of one-way client trips made in 2015 was 17,488.
 Agency vehicles are not the only form of transportation that clients are using.
 Case managers, part-time employees and others willingly use their private vehicles to transport clients to and from visits for counseling, shopping, doctor visits and other necessary trips.
 When agency vehicles are not used to transport clients the average reimbursement provided to the owner of the vehicle is 45 cents per mile.
-For those agencies that did pay out mileage to employees, personal vehicles, on average, transported clients a total of 19,681 miles.
-The average number of trips provided, using personal vehicles, during the past year was approximately 1,339.
+For agencies that paid out mileage to employees, personal vehicles, on average, transported clients a total of 19,681 miles.
+The average number of trips provided, using personal vehicles, during 2015 was approximately 1,339.